survivejs/react-book/manuscript/04_implementing_notes.md

 ## Understanding React Components

-Besides understanding how props and state work it is important to understand the concept of component lifecycle.
-We already touched it briefly above but it's a good idea to understand it in more detail.
-You can achieve most tasks in React by applying these three concepts throughout your application.
+Understanding how props and state work it is important.
+Component lifecycle is the third bigger concept you'll want to understand well.
+We already touched it above but it's a good idea to understand it in more detail.
+You can achieve most tasks in React by applying these concepts throughout your application.

 To quote [the official documentation](https://facebook.github.io/react/docs/component-specs.html) React provides the following `React.createClass` specific component specifications: